Nanndo9/archforge/README.en.md

 ## Why it exists

+It came from a dissatisfaction: every new project meant rebuilding the entire setup from scratch.
+That wasted time and energy that should go to what matters.
+Archforge automates this stage so you can focus on product and domain rules.

 Most generators treat architecture as a byproduct of the framework.
 Archforge was created to do the opposite: turn explicit decisions (backend, architecture, database, ORM, Docker, tests) into a coherent project from the first commit.